SeyKoplik/MySQL_EmployeeMgmtSys/README.md

 *** The [Remove dept, role, or employee] does not work.
 I keep running on an error for that section.
 This was a bonus section so I did not take too much time trying to figure it out before the homework was due.

+!!
+UPDATE: Got some instruction on how to make it work.
+The remove section now has functionality!

 -----
 © 2020 Seychelle Koplik